0xCSMNT/CrossChainYield/Readme.md

 Calling `swapBaseBalanceToYield()` will swap all the base asset balance to the yield asset.
 This function has a `onlyOwner()` modifier.

-Calling `sendYieldBalancePayLINK` will send the Yield Asset balance (converted to String) to the the source.
+Calling `sendYieldBalancePayLINK` will send the Yield Asset balance (converted to String) to the the source vault on the source chain.

 To test,